takanory/slides/20200510pyconhk/PITCHME.md

 Note:

-* Thank you for taking the time to watch my talk.
+* Thank you for taking the time to watch my talk
-* I am very happy to be able to talk at PyCon HK 2020 Spring.
+* I am very happy to be able to talk at PyCon HK 2020 Spring
+* My talk title is "Decade of PyCon JP" ...
+Today

 ---

 ## Agenda

+* History of PyCon JP
-* PyCon JPの歴史は2010年からはじまって10年たつ
+  * How we organize PyCon JP
-* カンファレンス自体は立ち上げ→規模の拡大→安定化してきた
-* それと平行して(日本)国内にPythonを広げる活動をして広がりつつある
+* Various activities about spreading Python
-* そしてこれからどうしていくか?
+* Future

 Note:
+* ...Today, I will talk about the 10-year history of PyCon JP,
+  * and how we organize the conference at it's grown since it was launched
+* And I will talk about the various activities
+  * It is spreading Python communities in Japan
-Today, I will talk about...
+* At last, I will talk about we're going to do in the future

 ---